 If you happen to be a history buff without Erickson's command of carpentry and construction, there's another option for you: a position as a caretaker in one of NYC's historic properties.
 These positions are admittedly rare—there are generally less than two dozen in the entire city, according to a Times article from 2012—and are also unpaid, but they afford preservation-minded New Yorkers the opportunity to live rent-free (and indefinitely) in a historically significant home, in exchange for taking care of the place.

 Another way a situation like this can pan out: George Burke, an interior designer, bought and fixed up Staten Island's grand-but-run-down Seguine Mansion (above) in 1981, eventually selling it back to the city (which now runs it as a historic house museum), in exchange for a permanent on-site residence.
 "It’s a very rare arrangement," Christina Mantz, author of a book about the house, told us back in May. " He has life rights to stay there and he still takes care of the property and the grounds, and throws beautiful parties there.
 People are shocked he lives with all that grandeur."
-Applications for these positions are available online via the Historic House Trust, and though there are currently no caretaker positions open, the site notes that you can still email a resume to email@example.com.
+Applications for positions like this are occasionally posted online at the Historic House Trust in the employment opportunities section.

 MAKE (SORT OF) LIKE ELOISE